article | March 8, 2017

 SBI recently spoke with Rodney Foreman, Senior Vice President of Informatica‘s partner ecosystem.
 Informatica is the world’s number one provider of data management solutions, more than 7,000 companies turn to Informatica for data solutions that power their businesses.
 Rodney is uniquely qualified to speak on this topic having run multi-billion-dollar channel businesses with thousands of partners at IBM the past ten years, and now Informatica.

 Today’s article is focused on selecting the right indirect channels.
 We want to invest time in helping b2b sales leaders understand how to cover the market completely with both direct and indirect sales channels.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 When choosing channels, if the go to market model is an indirect model, and you must choose between indirect channels, which ones should you use?
 For example, do you select private label or OEM or reseller or distributed or value-added reseller.
 Rodney shared in the interview how to think through this decision.